ScriptsOfTribute/.github/profile/README.md

 # References

 The Tales of Tribute AI Competition has been described in [this article](https://arxiv.org/abs/2305.08234).

+Please cite as follows:

 ```
-@article{Kowalski2023IntroducingTales,
+@inproceedings{Kowalski2024IntroducingTales,
-  author = {Kowalski, J. and Miernik, R. and Polak, K. and Budzki, D. and Kowalik, D.},
+  author = {Kowalski, J. and Miernik, R. and Polak, K. and Budzki, D. and Kowalik D.},
   title = {{Introducing Tales of Tribute AI Competition}},
-  note = {arXiv preprint arXiv:2305.08234},
+  booktitle = {IEEE Conference on Games},
+  pages = {1--8},
-  year = {2023},
+  year = {2024},
 }
 ```
 Initial version of the ScriptsOfTribute has been described in [engineer's thesis](https://jakubkowalski.tech/Supervising/Budzki2023ImplementingTalesOfTribute.pdf).